sejuti-falgunii/Probability-Statistics/probability_lecture_1.md

   Similarly, \(\binom{n}{0} = 1\) because there’s exactly one way to choose zero items (the empty set).

 # Lecture 5

-In probability theory, we often start with the basics—just understanding probabilities and how they work.
-But if we only focused on probabilities alone, the subject wouldn't be as rich or engaging as it is.
-What truly adds depth and makes probability theory intriguing is the concept of **random variables**.
+## Defining Random Variables
 Random variables allow us to assign numerical values to the outcomes of an experiment, giving us a more tangible way to analyze and understand randomness.

-## Defining Random Variables

-Let's define what we mean by a random variable.
-Imagine an experiment where we measure the height of a randomly chosen student from a class.
-Here, the sample space, denoted by \( \Omega \), is the set of all students in the class.
-A **random variable**—in this case, let's call it \( H \) for height—maps each student (an outcome) to a specific numerical value (their height in inches).
+An experiment where we measure the height of a randomly chosen student from a class,the sample space \( \Omega \), is the set of all students in the class.
+A RV in this case,\( H \) for height—maps each student (an outcome) to a specific numerical value (their height in inches).

-So, mathematically speaking, a random variable is a function that assigns a real number to every possible outcome of an experiment.
-For example, if you select a random student and measure their height, you might get 60 inches or 71 inches, depending on the student chosen.
-Each of these numerical outcomes corresponds to a specific value of the random variable \( H \).
+A random variable is a function that assigns a real number to every possible outcome of an experiment.

 ## Types of Random Variables